Jeff Kottkamp

+In 2010, Kottkamp ran for the position of Florida Attorney General after Crist chose to forgo a 2010 reelection bid in favor of running for Senate.

 Early life and education

-Kottkamp was born in Martinsville, Indiana in 1960.
+Jeffrey Dean Kottkamp was born in Indianapolis, Indiana, in 1960.
 He moved to Florida in 1977 and graduated from North Fort Myers High School in 1979.
-He is the first person from his family to attend college.
+He was the first person from his family to attend college.
 In 1982, he received his Associate of Arts degree from Edison State Community College in Fort Myers.
 He earned his Bachelor of Science degree from Florida State University in 1984, majoring in political science.

-While at Florida State he was active in Student Government and was a member of the Phi Alpha Theta National Honor Society.
-In 2007, the Florida State University Alumni Association named Kottkamp to the prestigious "Circle of Gold".
+While at Florida State, he was active in student government and was a member of the Phi Alpha Theta National Honor Society.
+In 2007, the Florida State University Alumni Association named Kottkamp to its "Circle of Gold".
 In 1987, he received his Juris Doctor from the University of Florida College of Law.

 Career

 He began his legal career at the Kimbrell & Hamann firm which was one of the largest and oldest firms in Miami at the time.
 He primarily practiced in the products liability and commercial litigation area.
 Kottkamp then served as a law clerk to United States District Court Judge Joe Oscar Eaton.
 He later served as a law clerk to United States District Court Sidney Aronovitz.

 Kottkamp became active in the Republican Party at an early age serving as a volunteer for the Ronald Reagan 1980 presidential campaign.
 From 1996 to 2006 he served on the Lee County Republican Executive Committee.
 Thereafter, he was selected to serve on the Republican Party of Florida Executive Committee from 2007 to 2011.
 Kottkamp was a delegate at the Republican National Convention in 2008.

 He served as chairman of the Florida Bar Journal Editorial Board in 2000.
 In 1998, he became president of the Lee County Bar Association and was Vice-President of the Southwest Florida Federal Bar Association in 1996.
 He was a member of the Calusa Inns of Court.